fongchinghinunsw/simsh/README.md

 A simple Unix shell

 ## About simsh
 simPLEshELL(https://github.com/fongchinghinunsw/simsh) is a Unix shell based on BASH.
-It is built just for fun and have most of the basic functionality of BASH.
+It is built just for fun and have many of useful functionalities in BASH.

 ## Build Instruction